mangatsukhbeer/MyCompanion/Readme.txt

-This project is a solution to tackle various issues in elderly care with main focus on Fall prevention and Activity tracking It will use a PIR sensor + Raspberry pi + speaker + sound card + a microphone It will also have an interface utilizing a screen, Nurses will have an app integrated with notification system, which will receive notifications from this device
+This project is a solution to tackle various issues in elderly care with main focus on Fall prevention and Activity tracking It will use a PIR sensor + Raspberry pi + speaker + sound card + a microphone It will also have an interface utilizing a screen, Nurses will have an app integrated with notification system, which will receive notifications from this device There will be several prompts regarding medication and activity - in order for a daily log to be created so there's a smoother transition between nurse shifts.

 For this demo, due to physical limitations, motion detection via webcam was used -